 Soaps Or Sanitizers: The Great Debate

-Soaps are cleansers — they actually clean hands by removing dirt and grime.
+Soaps are cleansers — they actually clean the hands by removing dirt and grime.
 Sanitizers, on the other hand, kill germs but do not clean.
 While this may seem like a minor distinction, the products actually are worlds apart.

 What everyone agrees on, however, is the importance of regular hand washing with soap and water.
 According to the Centers for Disease Control and Prevention (CDC), the most important thing people can do to keep from getting sick and spreading illness is to clean their hands.

 “Handwashing is old fashioned but it sure does work,” says David Sikes, president, Sikes Paper Co., Atlanta.
 “I wash my hands about 20 times a day and I haven’t had a cold in a long time.”

 Different By Design